 But back to these mallows.
 I absolutely love marshmallows.
 I loved these homemade ones even more.
 These mallows turned out like soft, puffy, angelic, little clouds of sweetness once they were done.
 A few hours after, I went a step further and poured melted chocolate over it.
 The result was a gorgeous choco-mallow dream!
 Stick to the recipe below and follow everything well.
 I promise, you will love it so much and will never ever like ‘store bought’ again!
 And yes, you can make these marvelous marshmallows anytime, it will seem like Valentine’s everyday!

-- confectioners' powdered sugar - 1/4 cup, for lining the pan
+- 1/4 cup powdered sugar for lining the pan

-- cornstarch - 1/4 cup, for lining the pan
+- 1/4 cup cornstarch for lining the pan

 - Prepare the pan.
 In a small bowl, combine the confectioners' sugar and cornstarch.
 Lightly spray a 13 x 9-inch baking pan with cooking spray.
 Sprinkle the sugar and cornstarch mixture all over, till it covers the pan completely.
 Make sure to cover the bottom and sides of the pan.
 If there is any remaining sugar-cornstarch mixture, put aside for use later.

-- Meanwhile, place the contents of the gelatin envelopes into the bowl of the stand mixer.
+- To make the marshmallows: Meanwhile, place the contents of the gelatin envelopes into the bowl of the stand mixer.
 Add 1/2 cup of the cold water.
 Make sure the whisk attachment of the mixer is close by.

 - Separately, prepare the syrup.
 In a small saucepan, combine the remaining 1/2 cup water, granulated white sugar, corn syrup and salt.
 Cook on medium high heat, stirring to make sure no sugar burns to the bottom.
 Using a candy thermometer, clip it onto the side of the pan and continue to cook till the syrup mixture reads 240 degrees.
 This should take about 8 to 10 minutes.
 If you don't have a candy thermometer, you can use a meat thermometer, but do not let it lean on the pot or it will affect your reading.
 Once the mixture is this desired temperature, immediately remove the syrup from the stove top.